knpuniversity/javascript/knpu/ep1-basics/data-attribute.md

 called, `deleteRepLogAction`.
 As long as we make a `DELETE` request to `/reps/ID-of-the-rep`, it'll delete it and return a blank response.
 Happy birthday!

-Back in `index.html.twig`, inside of our listener function, how can we get figure out the DELETE URL for *this* row?
-Or, even more bassic, what's the ID of *this* specific RepLog?
+Back in `index.html.twig`, inside of our listener function, how can we figure out the DELETE URL for *this* row?
+Or, even more basic, what's the ID of *this* specific RepLog?
 I have no idea!
 Yay!

 We know that *this* link is being clicked, but it doesn't give us any information